He-Wolf/ASPdotNET_Core_Api/README.md

 ## 6. Test and Documentation (Swagger) <a name="test-and-documentation-swagger"></a>
 The documentation of the API was created with OpenAPI/Swagger (Swashbuckle).
 When you run the app, you can navigate to http://localhost:5000/swagger.
 On this URL you can read the documentation, and you can also test the API.
 (You do not need additional tools such as Curl or Postman.)

 The app uses JWT authentication.
-It means that when you registered an account and got the token, you need to click to the "Authorize" button on the top right corner and insert "Bearer #yourtoken".
+It means that when you registered an account and got the token, you need to click to the "Authorize" button on the top right corner and insert "Bearer \<yourtoken\>".
 (e.g. Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmMTUxNWEyZS04MjhlLTQ4MTktYmJkYy1kYTc0NDU0MDFjMzAiLCJqdGkiOiI4MzFiY2ZmZC0xNWMxLTQ5YzEtYWJiMy03NjYyNjU2YzMxYmYiLCJleHAiOjE1ODg2MzExMjQsImlzcyI6Imh0dHA6Ly9sb2NhbGhvc3Q6NTAwMCIsImF1ZCI6Imh0dHA6Ly9sb2NhbGhvc3Q6NTAwMCJ9.qZCnKIzVth7hS6RrDxNXP3w12h-LeZptdV72eJYxsBw)

 !Do not forget to put "Bearer" before your token!